skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 An example is shown in Figure 6.
-The `QuicGraphLassoCV` estimates are much sparser than the empirical precision, but contain a superset of the true precision support.
+The `QuicGraphLassoCV` estimates are much sparser than the empirical precision, but are a superset of the true precision support.
 As the dimension of the samples `n_features` grows, we find that this model selection method tends to bias toward more non-zero coefficients.
 Further, the coefficient values on the true support are not particularly accurate.

-In this trial of this example, the Frobenius scoring function performed better than log-likelihood and KL-divergence, however, this does not reflect how they might compare different data and larger dimensions.
+In this trial of this example, the Frobenius scoring function performed better than log-likelihood and KL-divergence, however, this does not reflect how they might compare with different underlying networks and/or in larger dimensions.

 Code for the example above and those that follow can be found in [skggm](https://github.com/jasonlaska/skggm) in [examples/estimator_suite.py](https://github.com/jasonlaska/skggm/blob/master/examples/estimator_suite.py).